 Our logo: “the Three Streams Cross”

-In our expression of this ancient, historic symbol of Christianity, we have anchored the Cross of Christ with three circles, representing the three streams of the Stone-Campbell heritage (Disciples, Christian churches, and Churches of Christ).
-All are connected to, and surround the Cross, which remains the powerful center of our faith heritage.
+In our expression of this ancient, historic symbol of Christianity, we have anchored the Cross of Christ with three circles, representing the three streams of the Stone-Campbell heritage (Disciples of Christ, Christian Churches/Churches of Christ, and Churches of Christ).
+All are connected to and surround the Cross, which remains the powerful center of our faith heritage.
 The Cross is completed with an arrow pointing toward the future.
 It is a future, we believe, filled with unity and hope, as we carry the Gospel message forward into new generations.